inamdarmihir/math-prof-ai/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit pull requests or open issues to improve the Math Agent.
+Please feel free to submit pull requests or open issues to improve the Math Prof AI.

 ### ⚙️ Development Setup